Ramazan-Yuksel/Reptievo/README.md

 If no workout is scheduled for today, Reptievo automatically displays a Recovery Day, encouraging rest as part of the training cycle.

+### ⏰ Smart Workout Reminder

+A lightweight background worker checks your daily training status.
+If a workout is scheduled for the day but hasn't been logged by 22:00, Reptievo sends a gentle push notification to keep you accountable without being intrusive.

+### 🌍 Multilingual Support

+Fully localized interface supporting three languages out of the box:
+* English
+* Turkish
+* German

+Users can seamlessly switch languages on the fly without needing to restart the application.

 ### 🔒 Secure Communication

 All traffic between the app and backend is encrypted end-to-end: